COVID-19 will impact

 An Opportunity for a Green Design

-In 2018, the Massachusetts Board of Library Commissioners (MBLC) announced the Jones Library project must be redesigned to be eligible for its grant funding.
-This required redesign is an opportunity for Amherst to hit the re-set button on the Demolition-Expansion and develop a design for an environmentally sustainable full renovation that would upgrade Jones Library within the existing building footprint.
+The Massachusetts Board of Library Commissioners (MBLC) requirement that the Jones Library project be redesigned is an opportunity for Amherst to hit the re-set button on the Demolition-Expansion and develop a design for an environmentally sustainable full renovation that would upgrade Jones Library within the existing building footprint.
 Renovation instead of demolition would avoid the environmental impact of 1,660+ tons of demolition debris and allow Amherst to create a green, sustainable design that preserves the uniqueness of the Jones Library.

-If you oppose the Demolition-Expansion of Jones Library, let Library Trustees and Town officials hear from you that a full renovation instead of an expansion is the reasonable approach.
-Voicing your priorities can make a difference!
+If you oppose the Demolition-Expansion of Jones Library, vote "NO" on the ballot question on November 2!
+Also, let Library Trustees and Town officials hear from you that a full renovation instead of an expansion is the environmentally and financially reasonable approach for Amherst.
+Voicing these priorities can make a difference!